Automattic/jetpack/readme.txt

 * Jetpack data sync now better supports WordPress updates, themes changes, widgets, and multisite networks.
 * Video is updated to be fully compatible with the upcoming Media Widget.
 * Force secure WordPress.com API requests for request body, remove deprecated stats methods, and add new endpoints for post listing and user invitations.
 * Jetpack's Command Line tools can now output information about the primary Jetpack site owner.
+Try `wp jetpack status`!
 * Custom CSS now supports the `animation-fill-mode`, `fill`, and `stroke` properties.
 * Remove the "Menus" item from the WordPress.com toolbar for parity with the toolbar on WordPress.com.
 * Improve the display of the Omnisearch results page on sites using an RTL language.